gabyx/Githooks/README.md

 The `ACMR` filter in the `git diff` will include staged files that are added, copied, modified or renamed.

-**<span id="1"><sup>1</sup></span>[⏎](#a1) Note:** This caveat is basically there because stdandard output and error might get interleaved badly and so far no solution to this small problem has been tackled yet.
-It is far better to output both streams in the correct order, and therefore send it the error stream because that will not conflict in anyway with Git (see [fsmonitor-watchman](https://git-scm.com/docs/githooks#_fsmonitor_watchman), unsupported right now.).
+**<span id="1"><sup>1</sup></span>[⏎](#a1) Note:** This caveat is basically there because standard output and error might get interleaved badly and so far no solution to this small problem has been tackled yet.
+It is far better to output both streams in the correct order, and therefore send it to the error stream because that will not conflict in anyway with Git (see [fsmonitor-watchman](https://git-scm.com/docs/githooks#_fsmonitor_watchman), unsupported right now.).
 If that poses a real problem for you, open an issue.

 ### Hook Run Configuration